stv707/ansible-x/RH_294_extra_exercise/README.md

    blackmesa-east
    blackmesa
    ```
-   >Note: The above list is auto generated based on managed host membership, in the case of servera, based on ansible inventory, it belongs dev, devtest , blackmesa-east and blackmesa host group ( refer Configure Ansible Env section )
+   >Note: The above list is auto generated based on managed host membership, in the case of servera, based on ansible inventory, it belongs to dev, devtest , blackmesa-east and blackmesa host group ( refer Configure Ansible Env section )

 ### Ansible-vault
 + Create a ansible vault to store user name and password as follows: